EASS-HIT-PART-A-2024-CLASS-IV/CalorieTracker/README.md

 ## Introduction

-The Meal Management App is designed to help users keep track of their daily meals, including their names, calorie values, and dates.
+The Calorie Tracker is designed to help users keep track of their daily meals, including their names, calorie values, and dates.
 It consists of a frontend interface built with Streamlit and a backend API developed with FastAPI.
 Redis is used as the database for storing meal information.

 ## Features